adityjoshi/project-t/FEATURES.md

 **What it does**:
 - Creates vector embeddings for semantic search
-- Uses Google Gemini text-embedding-004 model
+- Uses gemini-embedding-001 model (via Claude/LiteLLM proxy) or Gemini text-embedding-004
 - Stores in ChromaDB for similarity search

 **How it works**:
-1. Content sent to embedding API
+1. Content sent to embedding API (via LiteLLM proxy when using Claude)
-2. Returns 768-dimensional vector
+2. Returns vector embeddings
 3. Stored in ChromaDB with item ID
 4. Used for semantic similarity search